 German Industrial Production Recovers In January

-(RTTNews) - Germany's industrial production expanded in January, figures from Destatis showed on Friday.
+(RTTNews) - Germany's industrial production rebounded at a faster than expected pace in January driven by intermediate and consumer goods output, figures from Destatis showed on Friday.

 Industrial production posted a monthly growth of 1.0 percent, in contrast to the 2.0 percent fall in December.
 Output was expected to climb 0.6 percent.

 Excluding energy and construction, industrial output gained 1.1 percent from December.
-Production of intermediate goods moved up 4.4 percent and consumer goods output climbed 4.0 percent.
-Meanwhile, capital goods output was down 2.1 percent.
+Production of intermediate goods gained 4.4 percent and consumer goods output climbed 4.0 percent.
+Meanwhile, capital goods output decreased 2.1 percent.

+The chemical industry, food industry and machine maintenance and assembly had a positive influence, while the auto industry made a notable negative contribution.

 Data showed that energy production recorded a decline of 3.7 percent in January.
 On the other hand, construction output increased 2.7 percent compared to the previous month.